Platanthera ussuriensis

 What traditional systems uses this plant?

-This plant, known as Platanthera ussuriensis, has been used in traditional East Asian medicine to treat various inflammatory conditions and skin ailments.
+This plant, Platanthera ussuriensis, has been utilized in traditional East Asian medicine primarily for its anti-inflammatory and antimicrobial properties.

 What are the pharmacological activities of Platanthera ussuriensis?